Severance Payment Should Not be Considered as One-Month’s Compensation for Child Support Guideline

 The court had also ruled on the husband’s request to downward modify support based on the wife’s cohabitation with an unrelated male pursuant to Family Code 4323.
 The court denied the request based on the fact that the unrelated male contributed only $800 per month to the wife’s monthly expenses, and therefore this amount did not significantly reduce the wife’s need for support.

 Child and spousal support issues must be dealt with a careful manner.
 The Tong case could easily have been decided in a manner significantly different than the actual outcome.
 As a result, it is imperative that family law litigants have an expert on their side to guide them through the process.
 At Wilkinson & Finkbeiner, LLP, our San Diego family law attorneys have extensive litigation experience with child and spousal support matters.
-Feel free to email us using our Contact Us page or call us at (619) 284-4113 today!
+Please email us using our contact page or call us at (619) 284-4113 today!